cosmicc/LEDSmartClock/README.md

 - Adjusts brightness automatically from ambient light, with user controls.
 - Supports first-boot onboarding, optional web password protection, dark mode, and Basic or Advanced config views.
 - Supports configuration backup and restore with version-tolerant JSON imports.
-- Supports OTA updates from the browser using `firmware.bin`.
+- Supports first-time installs from a browser-based web installer and later OTA updates using `update.bin`.

 ## Web Interface